hyeonjoon-lee/Colorizing-with-DCGAN/README.md

 Pytorch implementation of "_Image Colorization using Generative Adversarial Networks (Nazeri et al., 2018)_."

 Added extra layers in the generator to incorporate global features, inspired by "_Let there be Color!: Joint End-to-end Learning of Global and Local Image Priors for Automatic Image Colorization with Simultaneous Classification (Iizuka et al., 2016)_."

+Different types of normalization, specifically batch normalization, instance normalization, group normalization, and spectral normalization were implemented to stabilize the learning of GAN and get satisfying results.

+Furthermore, differentiating from the original implementation by Nazeri et al. (2018), we use kernels of size 3.

 ## Notes
 - The code implementations are based on the paper "_Image Colorization using Generative Adversarial Networks (Nazeri et al., 2018)_" and its [official code implementation](https://github.com/ImagingLab/Colorizing-with-GANs) in tensorflow.